nt294/Elevator-Task/README.md

 * There is no simulated delay when calling an elevator - the elevator's current floor is immediately set to the floor the user is on

-* If the user is on floor x, the button for floor x is disabled.
-However, this is currently not handled in the backend

 * If the user in on floor X, the corresponding button for floor X is disabled on the frontend, however this is not currently addressed on the backend

 # Setup